Little white girl II or Feeling black in a white body

 Him – « Quite simple!
 Because I love the color of your skin!
 I also love the way you walk with so much determination as if you know exactly where you are going all the time! »

 Her – « That does not make sense at all!
 How about we become friends and i interview you for a radio program i lead with Desjardins at the University Students Radio Station?
-I want to know about your life in Senegal and how it feels like to land in North America to study : Rimouski instead of New york or Boston. »
+I want to know about your life in Senegal and how it feels like to land in North America to study : Rimouski instead of New york or Boston must be a shock, no?. »

-After a couple of months of more flirtatious behaviour and a kiss stolen one night at a Univeristy party, he asked me to marry him because in his culture, he said, it was not allowed to be involved with a woman without being married.
+After a couple of months of more flirtatious behaviours and a kisses stolen one night at a Univeristy party, he asked me to marry him because in his culture, he said, it was not allowed to be involved with a woman without being married.

 I had my doubts.
+Internet did not exist then to ask questions to Mr Google, Siri or Alexa, i could only rely on others who had a better glimpse at these cultures.
 I asked him if he really was willing to get married for that or because he wanted to have his papers to stay in Canada.

 «May be you just need a sponsor and are to shy to ask me directly to sponsor you?» I asked.